-PHP is a server side scripting language.
+PHP is a server-side scripting language.
 It is embedded in HTML and is used in custom web development.
-PHP scripts are used in areas like server-side scripting, web application development, command-line scripting and in writing desktop applications.
+PHP scripts are used in areas like client-side scripting, web application development, command-line, and in writing desktop applications.
 This language has also played a key role in the foundation of Content Management Systems (CMS).
-Today many websites, web apps, and web servers like WordPress, Joomla, and Drupal run on PHP.
+Today many websites, web apps, and web servers like WordPress, Joomla, and Drupal run on PHP code.

 PHP is open-source and can be used on all of the major operating systems including macOS, Linux, Univ variants, Microsoft Windows, and others.
 If you are building a small or medium-sized application that involves software like Linux, Apache, or MySQL, then PHP is the right choice.

-PHP has a wide range of databases which makes writing database-enabled web pages in it simple and easy.
+PHP has a wide range of databases which makes writing database-enabled, dynamic web pages in it simple and easy.